cisagov/get.gov/pages/help/help_domain-requests.md

 ## Check the status of your domain request

 You can check the status of your domain request at any time.
 Sign in to the [.gov registrar](https://manage.get.gov){target="_blank"} using your Login.gov account.
-The status of your domain request will be on this page under “Domain requests.”
+The status of your request will be displayed within the “Domain requests” table.

 The statuses for domain requests are:
 - **Started**: Your domain request has been started.